Showing 28231 items matching savige-book

 Melbourne Legacy

 A black and white photo of Legatee Stanley Savige.
 Legatee Savige was the key founder of Legacy in 1923.
-In the early years of Legacy outings and camps were organised at the property of Legacy founder, Legatee Stan Savige, who had a place in Balnarring close to the beach.
-Permanent camp buildings were built in 1930, and with an association with Lord Somers (Governor of Victoria) it was called Somers Camp.
+In the early years, Legacy organised outings to the property of Legacy founder, Legatee Stan Savige, who had a place in Balnarring close to the beach.
 This photo was with a group of photos from around the 1930s from the early days of Legacy, including cricket team, football team, and camps at Balnarring/Somers (saved as 01915 to 01934).Legatee Savige was an important figure in Legacy's history and his property at Balnarring became very important for Legacy providing outings and camps for junior legatees.
 This is an early photo of him.
-Black and white photo of Legatee Savige.stan savige, somers camp, savige property -
+Black and white photo of Legatee Savige.stan savige, founding legatees -

 Melbourne Legacy